This tutorial provides a comprehensive introduction to the HSSM package for Hierarchical Bayesian Estimation of Sequential Sampling Models.

 - The key

-provides us with the necessary information to define outtheta
+list_of_paramsprovides us with the necessary information to define outthetadictionary - The

 Internally, HSSM natively makes use of the ssm-simulators package for forward simulation of models.